-This case study shows how mediation can be more beneficial to a business relationship than other dispute resolution mechanisms.
+This case study shows how mediation can be more beneficial to a business relationship than other dispute-resolution mechanisms.

 Many companies have invariably used one of these processes to address a dispute.
-There are significant differences that should be considered before deciding upon which method to employ.
+There are significant differences to consider before deciding upon which method to employ.

-It probably goes without saying that litigation is likely the more expensive and is the most time consuming.
+It probably goes without saying that litigation is likely the more expensive and is the most time-consuming.
 Lawyers have a knack for tying up a case in a tangle of legal knots for years.
-The outcome is often uncertain and the resulting benefits can be nebulous at best.
+The outcome is often uncertain, and the resulting benefits can be nebulous at best.

 Often, too many companies will resort to either of these first two options first.
 This may be a mistake.

 More importantly, mediators are both neutral and objective.
-The mediator will use the resources of both parties to help both parties resolve their conflict.
+The mediator will use the resources of both sides to help both parties resolve their conflict.
 In other words, a mediator, more than anyone else, can help mend a contractual dispute and save a relationship.
 Let’s look at an example.